garywige/axicom-scripting-training/Lesson 3/README.md

 }
 ```

 We're making a more flexible version of the **printWithPadding** function from Lesson 1.
 This time, we have a second parameter that specifies how much padding the user wants above and below the text.
 We're choosing to be explicit with type here by specifying the type before the variable name with `[string]` and `[int]`.
-Doing so makes our attention clear and helps avoid bugs in the app.
+Doing so makes our intention clear and helps avoid bugs in the app.
 You can see that our second variable is assigned 1 in the parameter list.
 This is called a **default value**.
 If the caller of the function doesn't provide this parameter during the call, the default value of 1 is used.
 If you use default values in your function declarations, they always must be at the end of the parameter list.
 You should notice that we used **for loops** for the padding.
 We could have used **while loops** if we wanted to.
 Since a temporary variable is involved in tracking the iterations, a **for loop** seemed like the most appropriate choice for this.

 With our new function in hand, you may implement the first section below the entry point: